Genocides in history (before 1490): Bar Kokhba revolt

 The ruins of Horvat 'Ethri display a destruction layer dating to the Bar Kokhba revolt (132–136 CE), along with a mass grave containing the remains of 15 individuals, including one with signs of beheading.

 The Bar Kokhba revolt (מֶרֶד בַּר כּוֹכְבָא; Mered Bar Kokhba) was a rebellion against the Roman Empire by the Jews of the Roman province of Judea, led by Simon bar Kokhba.
 Waged from circa 132–136 CE, it was the last of three major Jewish–Roman wars.
 The revolt erupted as a result of religious and political tensions which existed in Judea since the end of the failed First Revolt in 66–73 CE.
 These tensions were exacerbated by the establishment of a large Roman military presence in Judea, changes in administrative life and the economy, together with the outbreak and suppression of Jewish revolts from Mesopotamia to Libya and Cyrenaica.
 The proximate reasons seem to be the construction of a new city, Aelia Capitolina, over the ruins of Jerusalem and the erection of a temple to Jupiter on the Temple Mount.
 The Church Fathers and rabbinic literature emphasise the role of Rufus, governor of Judea, in provoking the revolt.
 The Bar Kokhba revolt resulted in the extensive depopulation of Judean communities, more so than during the First Jewish–Roman War of 70 CE.
 According to Cassius Dio, 580,000 Jews perished in the war and many more died of hunger and disease.
 In addition, many Judean war captives were sold into slavery.
 The Jewish communities of Judea were devastated to an extent which some scholars describe as a genocide.
-However, the Jewish population remained strong in other parts of Palestine, thriving in Galilee, Golan, Bet Shean Valley and the eastern, southern and western edges of Judea.
+However, the Jewish population remained strong in other parts of the Southern Levant, thriving in Galilee, Golan, Bet Shean Valley and the eastern, southern and western edges of Judea.
 Roman casualties were also considered heavy—XXII Deiotariana was disbanded after serious losses.
 In addition, some historians argue that Legio IX Hispana's disbandment in the mid-2nd century could have been a result of this war.
 In an attempt to erase any memory of Judea or Ancient Israel, Emperor Hadrian wiped the name off the map and replaced it with Syria Palaestina.